The Most Fun Thing to Do in Every State This Summer

-If the city of Hope, Arkansas, is known for one thing, it's their record-sized watermelons.
+If Hope, Arkansas, is known for one thing, it's the record-sized watermelons.
 That's why, every August, dating back to the mid-1920s, the city has hosted the Hope Watermelon Festival.
 The present-day festival features arts and crafts, food, and entertainment.
 There's even a Watermelon Olympics event, including events such as the watermelon toss.
 You'll also get to see some of the biggest Hope watermelons of the year, some of which tip the scales at nearly 200 pounds.

-California: Rides horses along the Point Reyes National Seashore.
+California: Ride horses along the Point Reyes National Seashore.

-If you've never ridden a horse before, this coastal trail might persuade you to give it a whirl.
+Never ridden a horse before?
+This coastal trail might persuade you to give it a whirl.
 After saddling up at Point Reyes Lodging, you and your group (the lodge provides guided rides) will head over to California's stunning Point Reyes National Seashore.
 There, you'll traverse miles of seaside trails on horseback.

 Colorado: Ride a hot air balloon over the Rockies.